 When compared to Frame.io, the key difference is the extent to which your team can collaborate on the files.
-While most tools allow you to share your feedback, make annotations, and store your work, Renderro gives you access to cloud computers with shared drives, bringing you as close as you can get to a physical studio experience.
+While most tools allow you to share your feedback, make annotations, and store your work, Renderro gives you access to Cloud Desktops with shared drives, bringing you as close as you can get to a physical studio experience.
 Renderro

 There are a lot of tools designed to optimize your remote creative team workflows, that touch three main components of post-production work - media management, feedback sharing, and live collaboration, but with different depth.
 Each of the software mentioned in this article has its pros and cons and usually comes with quite a price, but if you want your studio to stay productive, you might want to consider incorporating one of those into your new remote studio flow.